 This issue challenged us again when we started pivoting in our last year and me and Carter realized that our desired areas of responsibilities for a lot of the projects we were targeting overlapped in a negative way.
 We amicably decided to part ways at this point, but it would've been better if we could've worked well together!
 I like that guy.

-#6 For Better or For Worse, We Didn't Hire Industry Veterans
+#6 For Better or For Worse, We Weren't A Team of Industry Veterans

 #7 Misjudged Investor Flexibility for Investing past the First Fundraising Round

 We delayed our second fundraise in order to demonstrate the viability of our clever user acquisition strategy and test launch our game more.
 The clever user acquisition worked, and we had a hockey stick growth graph that would serve us well in the long term.
 We would be able to launch and test multiplayer games for a profit even if the games had no monetization or retention.
 Who the hell ever says that?
 We thought we were going to have an easy time selling our studio.

 The game on the other hand was incomplete after 2 years.
 We were making a huge live service multiplayer game with only 4 developers.
 It performed poorly on a will-it-easily-make-money basis, but had healthy indicators of how we could optimize it and push it forward.
 It made sense to us, but it was off-putting to investors.
 They saw too long to market with bad metrics, while we saw we were on the path in a methodical and effective way.

 It's understandably difficult to evaluate companies that don't fit in the common investment heuristics.
 Broadly, investors usually invest in games via vision (which we had, but is discounted past the first seed raise), industry pedigree (which we had little) or better than benchmark metrics (which we had none, save for our user acquisition method).